sqlwatch/docs/dashboard/powerbi.md

 ## Privacy

 When Power BI loads data it makes sure that data from different sources (or tables) does not get mixed up which, in some systems, could cause privacy issues.
-Since we are joining different SQLWATCH tables during the load (time dimensions and facts) this error will likely always pop up.
-I do not know any other solution at this point, if you do, please get in touch.
+Since we are joining different SQLWATCH tables during the load (time dimensions and facts) it may throw a privacy error.
 To work around this issue, please to go File -> Options and Settings -> Options -> Current File -> Privacy and set Ignore privacy setting:
 ![SQLWATCH PowerBI Privacy Setting]({{ site.baseurl }}/assets/images/sqlwatch-powerbi-privacy-setting.png)

 ## Load Performance